Dymaxion house: Description

 was a particular delight.
 The bathroom consisted of two connected stamped copper bubbles, built as four nesting pieces.
 The bottom piece is fully plated in tin/antimony alloy and the top half is painted.
 Each bubble had a drain.
 No area had a radius of less than four inches (10 cm), to aid cleaning.
 The commode, shower, bathtub and sink were molded into the structural shell in one piece.
 One bubble contained a step-up ergonomic bathtub and shower, high enough to wash children without stooping, but just two steps (16 inches / 40 cm) up.
 The oval tub had the controls mounted on the inside left of the entrance to the oval tub.
 The other bubble was the bathroom proper with commode and sink.
 The ventilation for the bathroom was a large silent fan under the main sink, which kept odors away from people's noses.
 All lighting was totally enclosed.
 To prevent fogging, the mirror faced into the medicine chest, which was ventilated by the fan.
 A plastic version of the bathroom was available intermittently until the 1980s.

 The large wrap-around windows and lightweight structures were popular with the children, who crawled on the windowsill, and twanged the bicycle-wheel-style main struts.

 Fuller also designed a 10-story variant which was to have been dropped in place by the Graf Zeppelin.

 Criticism

-Criticisms of the Dymaxion Houses include its supposed inflexible design which completely disregarded local site and architectural idiom, and its use of energy-intensive materials such as aluminum, rather than low-energy materials, such as adobe or tile.
+Criticisms of the Dymaxion house include its supposed inflexible design which completely disregarded local site and architectural idiom, and its use of energy-intensive materials such as aluminum, rather than low-energy materials, such as adobe or tile.
 Fuller chose aluminium for its light weight, great strength, and long-term durability, arguably factors that compensate for the initial production cost.
 Aluminum was also a logical choice if the homes were to be built in aircraft factories, which, since World War II had ended, had substantial excess capacity.